 - Wear a helmet on bicycles, scooters, motorcycles, etc. to prevent brain damage

 - Maintain a healthy sleep schedule

 - Completely avoid smoking

 - Do not drink excessively

 - For diabetes patients: regulate your blood sugar and avoid high glycemic foods

 While none of these practices are guaranteed to prevent dementia, they can certainly help to decrease your risks of being diagnosed with dementia.
 Since some of the risk factors of dementia can be linked to one another, most of the preventative measures actually are used to prevent several of the conditions.

 There is no need to worry about dementia being passed down to you unless either of your parents had or have Huntington’s disease.
 Research has yet to support the idea that any of the most common types of dementia are hereditary, although research is still ongoing.

 Since there are a variety of factors that increase your risks of being diagnosed with dementia, it is important to take action to prevent this condition if you believe you may be susceptible.

-For more information see the early signs of dementia guide we made, please feel free to contact our home care specialists at Willowstone Care.
+For more information see our early signs of dementia guide we made.